Echoshard/UnityWaveformVideoMaker/README.md

 ## Running

-1. Open the One of the provided recording scenes.
+1. Open the one of the provided recording scenes.
 2. Select the **WaveFormVideoMaker** GameObject.
 3. Apply your audio and additional videos
 4. Click the **Start Recording** on  button.

 Unity will enter play mode and start recording.
 The recording duration will match the length of the audio.
 The remaining recording time is displayed on the **WaveFormVideoMaker** component.

-5. The video will be saved in your project folder you can access this quickly clicking ***Open Recording Folder**
+5. The video will be saved in your project folder you can access this quickly clicking **Open Recording Folder button**

 ### Notes